cmcd21/LatitudeLongitudeGetter/README.md

 # Latitude & Longitude Getter
-When making my [interactive tableau cv](https://public.tableau.com/profile/christopher.mcdowell#!/vizhome/InteractiveCV_4/CV), many of the  locations were not being found, and therefore I had to manually enter the longitude and latitude of these unknown areas.
+When making my [interactive Tableau CV](https://public.tableau.com/profile/christopher.mcdowell#!/vizhome/InteractiveCV_4/CV), many of the  locations were not being found, and therefore I had to manually enter the longitude and latitude of these unknown areas.
 I had over 50 unknown locations so wanted to automate the process of getting their co-ordinates.

 There are 2 programs in this folder that get the longitude and latitude of a city/town from .xlsx workbook: